Minishell-with-junhyeop-heerpark/Minishell-V1/README.md

 ## how to use 📖

-After cloning, open a terminal in the project folder and type make to create a minishell file. <br/>
+After cloning, open a terminal in the project folder and type "make" to create a minishell file. <br/>
 Once you've created your minishell file, run it !!

 ## Description 📝